 Q1: Can I use a ball end mill for flat surface machining instead of a face mill?

-Tecnicamente sì, but it’s inefficient.
+Technically yes, but it’s inefficient.
 Ball end mills have a smaller cutting area (only the tip contacts the surface), so machining a 100mm×100mm flat surface takes 3-5x longer than a face mill.
 Face mills also produce smoother surfaces (Ra 1.6μm vs. Ra 3.2μm for ball end mills) and last longer—they’re the better choice for flat surfaces.

-Q2: Why do forming taps work better for hard materials (PER ESEMPIO., acciaio inossidabile) than cutting taps?
+Q2: Why do forming taps work better for hard materials (per esempio., acciaio inossidabile) than cutting taps?